woupiestek/scryptic/log.md

 ### more expressions

 Moving toward a Pratt parser for most stuff.
+Pratt does handle postfix operators, as an infix with an empty right hand side.

 ## 2024-02-28